 - Outcome metrics (e.g., conversion rates, average order sizes, number of calls by reason, how often customers escalate to the call center.)

-The Google HEART framework is incredibly useful to measure the quality of your user experience.
+The Google HEART framework is beneficial for measuring the quality of your user experience.

 What Makes Good UI Design?

-We have already established that UX and UI are not the same thing, but a Good UX UI Design can go a long way to creating a positive user experience.
+We have already established that UX and UI are different, but a good UI can go a long way to creating a positive user experience.
 Good UI design is compelling, helping to delight your users.
-Beyond “delight”, a good UI should be invisible – a user should never notice the menu because they never had to think about where it was or how to use it.
+Beyond “delight,” a good UI should be invisible – a user should never notice the menu because they never have to think about where it is or how to use it.

 - Place users in control of the interface (with a focus on “easy”)